kaishin/redalemeden.com/content/posts/2021-06-09-wwdc-21-day-2-session-notes/index.md

   - WWDC21
 ---

 WWDC is finally here!
 Since I won't manage to post daily takes this year, I thought I'd jot down the sessions I watched along with a key takeaway for each.
-The sessions below are listed in the order I have watched the,
+The sessions below are listed in the order I have watched them:

 * [What’s New in SwiftUI](https://developer.apple.com/wwdc21/10192): I'm really excited about the new modifiers for list, which felt a bit abandoned last year.
 I hope later betas introduce some APIs to read the content offset of `ScrollView`; I need this frequently and I am not happy with the current workarounds.